THEMA-MEDIA/Dancer2-Plugin-HTTP-ContentNegotiation/README.md

 Description
 ===========
 A web server should be capable of content negotiation.
 This plugin goes way beyond the `Dancer2::Serializer::Mutable` which picks a wrong aproach on deciding what the requested type is.
 Also, this plugin is easy to extend with different 'serializers' for example `application/pdf` or `image/jpg`.

-Dancer2::Plugin::HTTP::ContentNegotiation will produce all the correct status message decribed in the latest RFCs.
+`Dancer2::Plugin::HTTP::ContentNegotiation` will produce all the correct status message decribed in the latest RFCs.

 Dancer2 Keywords
 ================
-* http_choose_accept
+* `http_choose_accept`
 the big switch statement

-* http_accept
+* `http_accept`
 holds the value of the chosen HTTP Accept: header-field

 Release Note
 ============
 This is only for demonstration purpose.

-- It should get an option to define what the default MIME-type should be in none is given.
+- It should get an option to define what the default MIME-type should be when none is given.
-- Not yet implemented: Statuscode 300 "Multiple Choises" when the request is not disambigues
+- Not yet implemented: Statuscode `300 "Multiple Choices"` when the request is not disambigues
-- There is a bug in HTTP::Headers::ActionPack that allows values to pass throug with q=0.0
+- There is a bug in `HTTP::Headers::ActionPack` that allows values to pass throug with q=0.0